CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong, well-crafted description that clearly communicates what the skill does (show token usage and savings from session logs), when it triggers (on /caveman-stats), and how it works (injected by mode-tracker hook, not AI-computed).
-The explicit trigger command and specific domain make it highly distinctive and unlikely to conflict with other skills.
+This is a well-crafted description that clearly defines what the skill does (show token usage and savings from session logs), when to use it (on /caveman-stats), and how it works (injected by mode-tracker hook, not AI-computed).
+Its main weakness is limited natural language trigger terms — users asking about token costs or usage in plain language might not trigger this skill unless they know the specific command.

 DimensionReasoningScore